midtown-ai/mkdocs-www/docs/glossary/m.md

  Mistral-8x7B is using the [mixture of expert] architecture with 8 mistral-7b experts!

  {% youtube "https://www.youtube.com/watch?v=teEf4OzQ1IY" %}

  See also [M], ...

+## Mixed Precision

+ ~ precision is not the same for all ...

+ * Automatic Mixed Precision

+ See also [M], ...